-A. The establishment of the street is initiated by the City Council or County Court and is declared essential for the purpose of general traffic circulation and the partitioning of land is an incidental effect rather than the primary objective of the street.
+A. The establishment of the street is initiated by the City Council or Board of Commissioners and is declared essential for the purpose of general traffic circulation and the partitioning of land is an incidental effect rather than the primary objective of the street.